Robotics and Autonomy search in Boston

 The talent pool is deep and moves cautiously.
 Engineers here have strong institutional identities and care about the technical quality and mission of the work, not just compensation.
 Startups hiring in Boston compete on problem quality, credibility of the technical team, and access to the right research environment and equipment.

-Relocation into Boston is relatively uncommon — local depth makes most searches locally executable.
+Relocation into Boston is relatively uncommon, as local depth makes most searches locally executable.
 PhD-to-industry transitions are frequent and require a different candidate management approach than pure industry searches.
 The strongest engineers here are typically not looking and are only reachable through direct, specific, knowledgeable outreach.

 Roles we commonly fill here

 We recruit across all specialist robotics disciplines in this location.
-The most in-demand roles vary by hub — get in touch for a current market view.
+The most in-demand roles vary by hub, so get in touch for a current market view.